-SO54 All tenders received by the due date and time ("valid tenders") must be opened at the same time in the presence of two officers.
+SO54 Where the tender s being operated manually, all tenders received by the due date and time ("valid tenders") must be opened at the same time in the presence of two officers.
 A record of all valid tenders must be made on the tender return form including the name and, where applicable, amount of each tender received.